cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/parameters.md

 Defines the exact behavior of the selected action.

 {{<Aside type="note">}}
-Only Enterprise customers with a paid add-on can throttle requests using the _Block_ action.
+Only Enterprise customers can throttle requests using the _Block_ action.

 Other users can throttle requests using a challenge action, or perform the action during a period of time.
 Refer to [For duration](#for-duration) for details.
 {{</Aside>}}